 About 60 percent of employees prefer to work on something other than a laptop, according to the Cisco Connected Tech Report of 2014.
-Now, four years later, the report showed that this trend is expected to continue as Generation Z gets ready to join the workforce, and at this point, it is advisable for companies to let their employees use their tech tools at the workplace.
+Now, four years later, the report showed that this trend is expected to continue as Generation Z gets ready to join the workforce, and at this point, companies should let their employees use their tech tools at the workplace.

-The report also mentioned that 70 percent of HR professionals are of the opinion that most employees perform better on their own mobile devices than on a company-issued computer.
-Allowing each employee to use their device improves employee autonomy in that they can work wherever, whenever and however they want.
+The report also mentioned that 70 percent of HR professionals think that most employees perform better on their own mobile devices than on a company-issued computer.
+Allowing each employee to use their device improves employee autonomy in that they can work wherever, whenever, and however they want.

 This concept has developed into the so-called Build Your Device (BYOD) policy.
 This will enhance engagement in the long run as employees will have more freedom to use the methods they deem most effective to get their work done.
 So, as counter-productive as it may seem to allow your employees to use their smartphones at work, it is a strategy that has been proven to improve long-term engagement at organizations.